Jacob-Pickard/OC-ResourcePage/README.md

 - Bugs
     N/A
 - Features
+    [X] Installed several packages today (express, axios, cheerio) [X] Setup an EC2 Backend through AWS
+    [X] Setup a server.js which serves my events API [X] Created scraper.js (and testScraper.js to actually run it) which grabs ALL of the events from the OC Events Calendar site by using the structuring/classnames of the title, body, and link to create our API.
+    [X] Created an async function in app.jsx to accept and parse all of the events that come in through the API [X] Created a function that formats the weird time format provided by the scraper, to make the user readability easier.
+    [X] Short Demo Video of the scraper and API in use.
     [3] Updated the site's overall CSS/UI with some nice new glow effects for a new favorite.
     [2] Updated the site to use fonts consistent with the OC homepage (Oswald, Open sans) [1] Added a footer to the bottom of the website.